 Passing: Rebecca Hall’s stylish and thought-provoking adaptation of Nella Larsen’s rediscovered novel about racial identity in the era of the Harlem Renaissance.
 Great cast, elegant use of black and white photography.
 Netflix.

 Phoenix: Another exceptional collaboration between actor Nina Hoss and director Christian Petzhold.
 Hoss plays an Auschwitz survivor who returns to Berlin after the war, hoping to find out who betrayed her hiding place to the Nazis.
 Dark, moving.
-Kanopy, Amazon.
+Kanopy, Amazon Prime.

 The Power of the Dog: If you don’t believe that actor Benedict Cumberbatch can do anything, this film will change your mind.
 The English actor plays a frighteningly aggressive cowboy who torments the newest members of the family.
 Great acting and plot twists.
 Netflix.